uday160386/uday160386.github.io/_greensoftware/Evaluating using kepler.md

 ### We will configure Prometheus and Grafana to collect logs from both the application and Kepler.

-For someone who is new:
+For someone new:
 - Prometheus is the data source — it scrapes and stores metrics.
 - Grafana is the visualization layer — it queries Prometheus using PromQL.

-Make sure, Prometheus/Grafana is running locally or in any cloud.
-If not, try running locally using below steps:
+Make sure Prometheus/Grafana is running locally or in any cloud.
+If not, try running locally using the following steps:

 ### Prometheus:
   - Download Prometheus: